pdwomoh/Philip-Dwomoh-DSL-Project/README.md

 ### Conclusion

-This project explored the potential of ArcGIS Insight in identifying Niagara food desert Neighbourhoods.
-Findings of the studies revealed that neighbourhoods deemed as food deserts within 5 km were Caistor, Wainfleet, Gainsborough, Bethel/Gasline/Sherkston and Stevensville.
+This project explored the potential of ArcGIS Insight in identifying Niagara food desert Neighbourhoods.The Findings revealed that neighbourhoods deemed as food deserts within 5 km were Caistor, Wainfleet, Gainsborough, Bethel/Gasline/Sherkston and Stevensville.
+Results from the project were also shared on ArcGIS online.
+Finally, new shapefiles were created from the project results.